extrange/personal-blog/docs/blog/posts/2022-03-30-artificial-intelligence-language-models.md

 ### Reasoning

-The last bastion of human intellect amidst the automation of our other higher functions, the defining characteristic of our species, and what enabled us to build these language models in the first place.
-It appears we still hold our ground here.
+The defining characteristic of our species, and what enabled us to build these language models in the first place.

+While it appears we still hold our ground here, OpenAI's `o1-preview` has made significant improvements in some of these areas.

 **GPT-3**